aiondemand/aiod-enhanced-interaction/api/README.md

     - `DATA_DIRPATH`: Path to a directory that should contain all the volumes and other files related to our the services we wish to deploy.
     - `DEPLOY_FASTAPI_ONLY`: Boolean value that denotes whether we wish to deploy only the FastAPI service or also other services related to the Milvus database.
     - `USE_GPU`: Boolean value that denotes whether you wish to use a GPU for the initial population of Milvus database or not.  *(Overrides value set by `USE_GPU` in `env.app`)
+    - `INITIAL_EMBEDDINGS_TO_POPULATE_DB_WITH_DIRPATH`": An optional variable representing a dirpath to a specific directory containing a list of JSONs representing precomputed embeddings for various assets.
+This variable is useful for migrating embeddings on machines that do not possess a GPU unit to increase the computational speed associated with the embedding computations.
+This variable is specifically tailored for original developers of this repo to expedite the deployment process on AIoD platform.
+    - `INITIAL_TINYDB_JSON_FILEPATH`: An optional variable representing a filepath to a JSON file containing metadata regarding past performed updates on AIoD and associated executed operations on vector DB.
+If you wish to utilize already precomputed embeddings and you have set a value for the `INITIAL_EMBEDDINGS_TO_POPULATE_DB_WITH_DIRPATH` variable, this variable is mandatory to be set as well.

     - Milvus credentials to use/initiate services with (Only necessary to define when deploying Milvus services -> `DEPLOY_FASTAPI_ONLY` is set to `False`):
         - `MILVUS_NEW_ROOT_PASS`: New root password used to replace a default one.
 The password change is only performed during the first initialization of the Milvus service.